LambdaSharp/LambdaSharpTool/src/DocFx/articles/CloudWatchMetrics.md

 ---
-title: LambdaSharp Metrics - Custom CloudWatch Metrics reported by LambdaSharp - LambdaSharp
+title: CloudWatch Metrics - Custom CloudWatch Metrics reported by LambdaSharp - LambdaSharp
 description: List of custom CloudWatch metrics reported by LambdaSharp modules
 keywords: cloudwatch, metrics, modules
 ---

-# Metrics
+# CloudWatch Metrics

-## Overview

 LambdaSharp modules emit custom CloudWatch metrics to enable automated monitoring on the efficiency and reliability of modules.

 LambdaSharp modules can report custom metrics using the built-in [`LogMetric(string name, double value, LambdaMetricUnit unit)`](xref:LambdaSharp.ALambdaFunction.LogMetric(string,double,LambdaMetricUnit)) method or one of its overloads.
 Metrics are automatically organized by module full name, prefixed by _Module:_.
 For example, the _LambdaSharp.Core_ metrics are found under the _Module:LambdaSharp.Core_ namespace in CloudWatch.

-## Standard Function Metrics
+## Standard Lambda Function Metrics

 ### Class [LambdaSharp.ALambdaFunction](xref:LambdaSharp.ALambdaFunction)